Langa Mavuso: Musical style

-The singer grew up listening to musicians like Caiphus Semenya, Ringo, Stimela, and Whitney Houston.
-Langa Mavuso started singing at a very young age when someone heard him sing in the bathroom and told his teacher; the teacher made him sing in front of everyone and that's how he started singing at school events.
+The singer grew up listening to musicians like Caiphus Semenya, Ringo Starr, Stimela, and Whitney Houston.
+Langa Mavuso started singing at a very young age when someone heard him sing in the bathroom and told his teacher; the teacher made him sing in front of everyone, which is how he started singing at school events.
 Langa describes his voice as flawed, husky, and coarse as well as rich, sweet, and alluring.
 In an interview with Mahlohonolo Magadla for Drum, Langa describes his music as soul and R&B. The singer describes what comes out of his mouth as simply a sonic painting of what he feels in his spirit and soul.
 He explains that music is how he says what he needs to say and channels it through his music.
 The singer describes his lyrics and narratives as urban African stories; he writes about what he has experienced and wants to experience.